buildpacks/rfcs/text/0000-rfc-process.md

 - Platform Implementor - these are developers who will be implementing the buildpack infrastructure
 - Project Contributor - people contributing to the Cloud Native Buildpacks project

-What constitutes a "substantial" change may include the following:
+What constitutes a "substantial" change may include the following but is not limited to:

 - changes to the spec (buildpack author, platform operator)
-- adding/removing/changing pack commands (buildpack user, buildpack author)
+- adding/removing pack commands (buildpack user, buildpack author)
 - lifecycle library interface (platform implementor)
 - process changes (project contributor)
 - governance (project contributor)
+- issues that need more discussion or clarification

-If you submit a pull request the team deems warrants an RFC, it will be politely closed with a request for an RFC to be opened first.
+If you submit a pull request the team deems warrants an RFC, it will be politely closed with a request for an RFC.

 ## Process

+### RFCs

 To get an RFC into Cloud Native Buildpacks, first the RFC needs to be merged into the RFC repo.
 Once an RFC is merged, it's considered 'active' and may be implemented to be included in the project.
 These steps will get an RFC to be considered: